linuxjefeprive/devops/README.md

 The deployment is tested on ubutnu 18.04, 20.04, and CentOS 8.
 Everything runs smoothly on all these OS's.
 I have not tested on other RPM / DEB distro's, but I imagine the script running just fine.
 If not, only very minor modifications are needed to make it run on other deb/rpm distros.

+The script fully sets up a keypair, security group, ec2 instance, firewall rules, python,java and jenkins installation with a working jenkins server reachable from the internet

 All you have to do to invoke the deployment is the following;